Hoffmann Green Cement Technologies : Inside Information / Other news releases

-Technologies (ISIN: FR0013451044, Mnemo: ALHGR) ("Hoffmann Green Cement" or the "Company"), an industrial player committed to the decarbonation of the construction sector that designs and markets innovative clinker-free cements, announces the signature with the Shurfah Group of a 22-year exclusive licensing agreement in order to build several Hoffmann Green units in Saudi Arabia to support the decarbonation of the construction sector in this territory.
+Technologies (ISIN: FR0013451044, Mnemo: ALHGR) ("Hoffmann Green Cement" or the "Company"), an industrial player committed to the decarbonation of the construction sector that designs and markets innovative clinker-free cements, announces the signature of a commercial partnership with Marne Béton, a manufacturer of ready-mix concrete in its five plants located in the East of France.
+This four years agreement allows Hoffmann Green to expand its territorial coverage.

+1st contract signed with a player based in the East of France

+The partnership between the two companies provides for the provision of clinker-free cements from Hoffmann Green in the five concrete plants of Marne Béton located in Reims and its surroundings.
+Marne Béton will be able to benefit from the environmental and technical advantages of Hoffmann cements for the manufacture of its ready-mixed concretes and thus satisfy the growing demand from its customers for low-carbon concretes.

 1